1863 Battle of Camerone

 Battle of Camerone - La Trinidad Hacienda - Camaron - Mexico

 Nowadays, this building in Camarón is presented to tourists as the original La Trinidad Hacienda, although this is highly unlikely.
-But if you consider visiting the town, let’s see it, too.
+Still, if you ever visit the town, it’s worth a look.
 The building is located on the main road, not far from the railway station.

 Battle of Camerone - La Trinidad Hacienda - Camaron - Mexico